CafeAuLait-CC/SlackDown/README.md

 ## Prerequisites

 - Python 3.7 or higher.
 - A Slack app with the necessary permissions and a User OAuth token.
+See [this instruction](SlackAPISetup/SlackAppSetup.md) for more details.

 ## Setup